Pachai Milagu Kara Kulambu is made with fresh green peppercorns in tamarind gravy. This is a delicious side dish served with hot steamed rice.

 However, these days there has been an improvement that Hubby dear has started eating these tangy gravies and we do make it when we are bored of dals.

 This Green Peppercorns in Tamarind Gravy is a tangy gravy made with fresh peppers.

 And a new ingredient came to my attention when my help gave me a handful of fresh whole peppers.
 I remember seeing these still on trees during my visit to Kerala and seeing them on my oven, took me back to those days.
 I have never used fresh peppercorns, so wasn't sure how to go about using them other than drying them up and use.

-It was then that I was suggested that I make a Kara Kolambu with this.
+On running out of ideas, I was suggested I make a Kara Kolambu.
 I was imagining how aromatic and pungent it was going to be.
-Yet I was not ready the for the final sensation that hit me on tasting this.
+Yet I was not ready for the final sensation that hit me on tasting this.

 Pachai Milagu Kara Kulambu ~ Green Peppercorns in Tamarind Gravy!

 - 3 to 4 Garlic Cloves

 - Wash the fresh peppers ensuring the corns don't fall off, keep aside.

 - Heat a pan with oil, add the mustard, curry leaves, chopped garlic and onions.